troychaplin/learn-block-themes/readme.txt

 == Copyright ==

-Twenty Twenty-Four WordPress Theme, (C) 2023-2024 WordPress.org and contributors.
-Twenty Twenty-Four is distributed under the terms of the GNU GPL.
+Learn Block Themes is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by